Police Department

 3. Lock your doors when you are leaving your room, office, or lab.
 Most of the thefts from such areas occur when the areas are unlocked.
 Doors and windows have locks, use them.
 If they are not in proper working order, report it without delay.

 4. Take advantage of “Operation Identification”, an effort on the part of many police agencies to convince people to mark their valuables in some distinctive, obvious fashion.
 To this end we have available at our headquarters electric graving tools, which are easy to use, and with which one can mark metal, plastic, glass, and wooden objects with initials, designs, or numbers (such as your driver’s license number).
 After marking your valuables, make a list of what was marked and record the initials, numbers, etc., used for this marking.
-Criminals do not like their chance of being detected, and makes “fencing” such items considerably more difficult.
+Marking valuables makes “fencing” such items considerably more difficult and raises the chance of retrieving anything that was stolen.

 5. The theft of automobiles is a major problem throughout the nation.
 You can take some simple steps to protect yourself from auto thieves: